-The mission of the International Career Center (ICC) is to provide expert guidance, cutting-edge resources, and professional development experiences to a diverse student body for the achievement of students’ music career goals.
-Rather than acting as a one-time job link, our overall focus is on music career management and helping students access resources and activities that are available and applying them to their own career paths.
+The mission of the International Career Center (ICC) is to provide expert guidance, cutting-edge resources, and professional development experiences to help our diverse body of students achieve their career goals.
+Rather than acting as a one-time job link, our overall focus is on career management.
+We help you access available resources and activities and apply them to your career path.

 Craft Your Career Plan

 Planning one’s career is essential towards a successful professional outcome.
 The ICC works side by side with the students to help develop attainable goals throughout the year on campus.

 The ICC provides workshops featuring the tools and skills needed to improve the students’ professional profile, both online and offline.
 During their time at Berklee, our main objective is to equip students with a confident grasp on self management.

 Students will be exposed to numerous opportunities within the industry, both on and off campus.
 The ICC helps to maximize those encounters towards strengthening their professional network.

 From Student to Professional

 As a student you decide how much time you want to dedicate to prepare for your career and how intensively you will work towards securing your dream job.
 Berklee graduate alumni are working in more than 25 different countries on five continents.
 Scroll over the map to see highlighted companies where some of them work.

 Bowen Law Professional Group